hrbrmstr/rust-ipv4heatmap/README.md

 Example JSON annotations files are included in `extras/`.

-R code to generate the Rust palette code is included.

 ## Licenses

 The heatmap code is MIT licensed.
 Credit would be nice but not necessary.